Wagman Award for Reed Brothers Dodge History Blog and Book

 On November 18, 2016, Peerless Rockville recognized blog author, Jeanne Gartner, with the Arthur M. Wagman Award for Historic Preservation Communication, for recording the history of Reed Brothers Dodge, a dealership, that had been in Rockville for over a century.

-Peerless Rockville recognizes Jeanne Gartner for launching the website and blog on the history of Reed Brothers Dodge.
+Peerless Rockville recognizes Jeanne Gartner for launching the book and blog on the history of Reed Brothers Dodge.
 Jeanne is the granddaughter of Lewis Reed, who along with his brother Edgar, founded Reed Brothers Dodge.
 The dealership was established in 1915, less than one year after the first Dodge Model-30 rolled off the assembly line for $785.
 A family-owned business that endured two World Wars and the Great Depression, the local dealership paralleled the American Automobile Industry.
 Reed Brothers provided “wheels” to many Rockville families for most of the Twentieth century.
 The website continues to provide a century of knowledge and detailed information extending beyond the automobile.
 It serves as a vehicle of late Modern History, from the later stages of the Industrial and Machine Ages, the Great World Wars, Post Modernism and into the Age of Information and Multimedia.

 Lewis Reed Photo in PBS Documentary